-During the initial stages of declaration of the Covid-19 outbreak as a pandemic and the announcement of a nationwide lockdown, there were interventions from National Department
+During the initial stages of declaration of the Covid-19 outbreak as a pandemic and the announcement of a nationwide lockdown, there were interventions from National Department of Human Settlements, Water & Sanitation.
+This included the provision of water tankers and JoJo tanks allocated to Polokwane municipality.

-The initiatives where Headed by Rand Water & Lepelle Northern Water on behalf of the Department.
-Baatshuma was appointed by an agent of Lepelle Northern Water to implement the installation of sixty (60) JoJo tanks that where allocated to Polokwane Municipality by the department.
+The initiatives were Headed by Rand Water & Lepelle Northern Water on behalf of the Department.
+Baatshuma was appointed by an agent of Lepelle Northern Water to implement the installation of sixty (60) JoJo tanks that were allocated to Polokwane Municipality by the department.